The InSAR absolute phase amid singularities: Reconstructing the absolute phase

 Itoh violations due to absolute phase singularities in $X_{\mathrm{d}}$ cannot be detected using path dependence.
 As in the continuous case (Sec. \ref{sec:continuous}), unpatchable absolute phase singularities are not directly visible in $X_{\mathrm{d}}$.
-The discrete unwrapping of \eqref{eq:discreteunwrapping} is insensitive to phase jumps by integer multiples of $2 \pi$ across these absolute phase singularities.
+The discrete unwrapping in \eqref{eq:discreteunwrapping} is insensitive to phase jumps by integer multiples of $2 \pi$ across these absolute phase singularities.

-\paragraph{Branch cuts for absolute phase reconstruction} Branch cuts should cover absolute phase singularities, but branch cut placement strategies are geared toward erasing path dependence, not absolute phase singularities.
+\paragraph{Branch cuts for absolute phase reconstruction} Branch cuts should cover absolute phase singularities, but branch cut placement strategies are geared toward erasing path dependence in the interferogram.
 These strategies generally connect positive and negative phase singularities.
 Let us quickly review the rationale, accounting for noise.
 Consider a phase field meeting \eqref{eq:itoh} and apply a localized, noise-like perturbation in a simply connected interior subset of $X_{\mathrm{d}}$.
 As an example, the pixel at $(x_1, x_2) = (1, 2)$ in Fig. \ref{fig:residue}a) may be thought of as having been perturbed, which induced path dependence.
 In two dimensions, such localized path dependence implies residues whose total charge is zero because loops surrounding the perturbation remain unaffected \cite{freund95}.
 The pair of residues with $N = \pm 1$ in Fig. \ref{fig:residue}a) has vanishing total charge.
-Generically, paired residues of opposite charge nucleate by bifurcation as the perturbation magnitude increases \cite{freund95,adachi07}.
+Such an oppositely charged pair arises generically as the perturbation magnitude increases: the two residues nucleate together via bifurcation and then separate \cite{freund95,adachi07}.
 Phase unwrapping errors can be contained by branch cuts connecting such a residue pair, or, more generally, residues with vanishing total charge \cite{goldstein88}.
-This approach fails for unpatchable absolute phase singularities because, ultimately, absolute phase singularities generally bear no relation with residues and are invisible in the discrete wrapped phase (Fig. \ref{fig:unwrap}).
-Similar challenges exist in higher dimensions.
-In three dimensions, localized disturbances induce path dependence around phase singularities that are generically loop shaped \cite{huntley01,adachi07} and could be contained by a branch-cut membrane spanning the loop.
-In summary, absolute phase singularities should be covered by branch cuts, but the placement of branch cuts based on the observed interferogram is thus challenging across dimensions.